timescale/pgai/docs/python-integration.md

 # SQLAlchemy Integration with pgai Vectorizer

-The `embedding_relationship` is a SQLAlchemy helper that integrates pgai's vectorization capabilities directly into your SQLAlchemy models.
+The `vectorizer_relationship` is a SQLAlchemy helper that integrates pgai's vectorization capabilities directly into your SQLAlchemy models.
+Think of it as a normal SQLAlchemy [relationship](https://docs.sqlalchemy.org/en/20/orm/basic_relationships.html), but with a preconfigured model instance under the hood.
 This allows you to easily query vector embeddings created by pgai using familiar SQLAlchemy patterns.

 ## Installation